 Broadway/NY pits include Aladdin The Musical (current), Motown The Musical, Nice Work If You Can Get It, Follies, Catch Me If You Can, Radio City Christmas Spectacular, Women on the Verge, Ragtime, White Christmas, Sunday in the Park with George, Grey Gardens, Merrily We Roll Along, Damn Yankees, The Wiz, Happiness, Anyone Can Whistle, Yank!, Edward Scissorhands, See What I Wanna See, Mother Courage and Her Children, Play Without Words, and Broadway on Broadway.

-Current ensembles include Celtic Duo (ethnic flutes, harp/voice), Justin Rothberg Band, Loose Cannon (New Orleans), the New Jersey Saxophone Quartet (tenor), Raw Deal (original funk band), and the University of Delaware faculty jazz ensemble.
+Current ensembles include Celtic Duo (ethnic flutes, harp/voice), Justin Rothberg Band, Loose Cannon, the New Jersey Saxophone Quartet (tenor), Raw Deal (original funk band), and the University of Delaware faculty jazz ensemble.
 Todd has also played with the American Symphony Orchestra, the Greater Trenton Symphony, New Jersey Symphony, Lars Halle Jazz Orchestra (lead alto), Joe Sudler's Swing Machine, and Marlon Spike (original rock band).

 He has appeared as guest soloist with the Del'Arte Woodwind Quintet, Delaware Steel, the Philharmonic of Southern New Jersey, University of the Arts Big Band, University of Delaware Jazz, University of Delaware Wind Ensemble, and the Wind Symphony of Southern New Jersey.
 He performed on the Late Show with David Letterman with Catch Me If You Can (2011) and Nice Work If You Can Get It (2012).